-- 1. Figures have been collected for the periods to 31 December 2022. - 2.
+- 1. Figures have been collected for the periods to 31 December 2023. - 2.
 The Fund updated its investment strategy in August 2020, changing both the default option and the range of funds available.
-The figures shown reflect the historic performance of the current investment strategy (where available) as this is deemed to be of more relevance for making intra-scheme comparisons.
+The figures shown reflect the historic performance of the current investment strategy (where available) as this is deemed to be of more relevance for making intra-scheme comparisons. - 3.
 Due to the nature of the funds used, it is not possible to report on figures from prior to the date of inception on a consistent basis with the above.
-As such, figures are shown for one year and two years only.
-Longer term figures will be added in future years, as these become available. - 3.
-Figures shown are calculated based on changes to unit prices, given the unit prices incorporate all fees and charges, as well as the impact of price swings and hence switching costs for the lifestyle strategy.
-As such, they may differ from figures reported by underlying investment managers. - 4.
+As such, the underlying figures from quarter 4 2018 to quarter 3 2020 use net performance figures quoted by the managers and exclude Mobius platform fees. - 4.
 Composite performance figures for the lifestyle strategy assume allocations are in line with the switching matrix at each quarter end.
 We have not allowed for deviations due to market movements in the preceding period - 5.
-No Fund members have been invested in the SSgA UK Equity Index Fund or the LGIM Pre-Retirement Fund during the Fund year - 6.
+No Fund members have been invested in the SSgA UK Equity Index Fund or the LGIM Future World Annuity Aware Fund during the Fund year. - 6.
 For the lifestyle strategy figures, a default retirement age of 62 has been used.